-It says something about who is ghostwriting the story of history when popular culture casts flower children and college radicals that is, the white middle class - as stars of the 1960s, despite the plot having been developed through the struggles of people of color - RITA and the struggle of the black GI included.
+It says something about who is ghostwriting the story of history when popular culture casts flower children and college radicals - that is, the white middle class - as stars of the 1960s, despite the plot having been developed through the struggles of people of color - RITA and the struggle of the black GI included.
 Today, even as white radicals seek to build a new anti-war movement, the same ghost still dictates the present, leaving some whites to wonder when communities of color will finally get on board their peace train.
 What so many whites can afford to ignore is that the tracks their train rides on were laid by the struggles of people of color.
 Not only does this slight the struggles that today's movements are built upon, it also misconstrues the very nature of the wars we fight against, in all their racist and imperialist dimensions.
 The extent to which we have no idea what it is we're up against is the extent to which our movements remain at the thirty-year old peace vigil, holding signs, out in the cold, feeling good but more or less leaving essential questions unanswered about "peace."
 Peace by plea?
-Or as the late New Afrikan anarchist Kuwasi Balagoon wrote - "peace by piece"?
+Or - as the late New Afrikan anarchist Kuwasi Balagoon wrote - "peace by piece"?
 Will our tactics bring them home?
-The answers will ultimately come from those waging the struggles for empowerment my mind that's an advantage, but it also makes it more difficult for those of us not on-scene to know what their political agenda really is.
+The answers will ultimately come from those waging the struggles for empowerment themselves, not those on the sidewalk rooting them on (however useful that solidarity might sometimes be).